coffe789/Godot-2D-Cloth-and-Verlet-Physics-Simulator/README.md

 # Godot-2D-Cloth-and-Verlet-Physics-Simulator
 ![Preview](https://cdn.discordapp.com/attachments/477074702662369280/895659299341217822/2021-10-07_19-57-20.gif)

 This is a customisable 2D cloth, simulated using verlet integration physics that can be added to a game in the Godot engine.
 I have also added support for creating other objects that obey verlet physics.

 Usage:
 Download the project and import the scenes and scripts appropriately.
 Delete the static bodies in Area, as they are just there for demonstration.
-Place area in the root of your scene.
+Place Area in the root of your scene.
 Read the documentation and at how I spawn the cloth in spawn_PM() & link_PM() to figure out how to use it for your purposes.

+The cloth was created to be my player's cape, but I imagine you could use it for many things such as curtains or power lines.
+If you got wild with it you could create different rigid shapes such as enemies or machines.

   Supported Customisability In Area: